 Procreate has a very handy set of tools that make it easy to create symmetrical lines, shapes, and patterns in many different ways.
 It’s ideal for making mandalas, snowflakes, or any geometric designs.

-This tool is especially handy for graphic designers but artists can also find it useful whenever they need to mirror an image with a reflection or draw symmetrical facial features, like the eyes, for example.
+This Procreate symmetry tool is especially handy for graphic designers but artists can also find it useful whenever they need to mirror an image with a reflection or draw symmetrical facial features, like the eyes, for example.

-How to Find the Symmetry Settings (overview)
+How to Find the Symmetry Settings (Overview)

 I’ll presume you’re an absolute beginner, so let’s start from scratch.

-Make a New Canvas
+Make a New Canvas (New Page)

 You need to be in the Procreate gallery.
 If your App doesn’t open in the Gallery straight away, you’ll see the Gallery tab at the top left-hand side of your Procreate interface.
 Give it a tap.